 When the UC Service Center (UCSC) has decided whether an employee who has filed a disputed claim will receive Unemployment Compensation (UC) benefits, it notifies both parties in the case, the employee (claimant) and the employer, of its determination.

-If you disagree with the determination of the UCSC, you may appeal within 15 days from the date the ruling is mailed to you.
+If you disagree with the determination of the UCSC, you may appeal within 21 calendar days after the determination date provided on the notice of determination.
 Instructions for filing an appeal are included with the determination.
-If the 15th day of an appeal period falls on a day on which the UCSC is closed, the appeal period is extended to the next working day.
+If the 21st day of an appeal period falls on a day on which the UCSC is closed, the appeal period is extended to the next working day.
 Following a hearing, the UC referee will issue a new decision.

 CLAIMS INVOLVED IN APPEAL

 If you are a claimant appealing an ineligible determination, the benefit weeks involved will be paid only if the decision is reversed.
 If you are eligible for benefits but appealing for a higher weekly benefit rate, the benefit weeks will be paid at the current rate.
 If the appeal is decided in your favor, you will be issued supplemental benefits for the difference between the two rates.